Reconstructing the topology of clones: Main Notions, More Background, and Results

 \begin{defn} A \emph{topological clone} $\mathbf C$ is a clone together with a topology on $\bigcup_{n\geq 1}C^{(n)}$ such that each $C^{(n)}$ is a clopen set and such that the composition operations are continuous. \end{defn}

 As discussed above, every function clone gives rise to a topological clone.
 We will be interested in topological clones induced by function clones on a countably infinite set $D$, and write $\mathbf O$ for the topological clone of the function clone $\mathscr O_D$; cf.~\cite{GoldsternPinsker} for a survey of function clones on $D$.
 Moreover, we write $\mathbf S$ for the topological group of the full symmetric group $\mathscr S_D$ over a countably infinite set $D$.
 It is known that the closed subgroups of ${\mathbf S}$ are precisely those topological groups that are Polish and have a left-invariant ultrametric~\cite{BeckerKechris}.
-We do not have an analogous characterization of the closed subclones of $\mathbf O$; confer the open problems section (Section~\ref{sect:open}).
+There exists an analogous characterization of the closed subclones of $\mathbf O$, obtained after the completion of the first version of the present article~\cite{BodirskySchneiderTopological}; confer the open problems section (Section~\ref{sect:open}).